 \subsubsection{The case where $\br \subset \Br X$}

 We finish with the special case where $\br \subset \Br X$ (in the notation of Theorem \ref{thm:Brauer}).
+Note that $\Br_1 X = \Br X$ as $X$ is smooth projective and geometrically rational.
 Here $\Delta_X(\br)=0$, in particular $\Sub(X,\br)=\Sub(F(X),\br) = \Br X$ and the measure $\tau_\br$ is the Tamagawa measure $\tau$ defined by Peyre \cite{Pey95}.
 The asymptotic formula in Theorem \ref{thm:Brauer} now has the same order of magnitude as in Manin's conjecture, so one may wonder how the constant $c_{X,\br,H}$ compares with $c_{X,H,\mathrm{Peyre}}$.
+In such cases, a simple application of Theorem \ref{thm:Brauer_2} yields

+Note however that \eqref{eqn:tau/tau} does not require the full force of Theorem \ref{thm:Brauer_2}; it follows from Theorem \ref{thm:trivial} and holds for toric varieties with respect to not necessarily anisotropic tori, as explained in Section \ref{sec:conclusion}.

-We give two types of phenomenon that occur for anisotropic tori and which cannot occur in the case of projective space considered by Serre \cite{Ser90}.
+We give two types of phenomenon that occur for toric varieties which cannot occur in the case of projective space considered by Serre \cite{Ser90}.
+Namely, let $U \subset \PP^n$ be a non-empty open and let $\br \subset \Br U$ be a finite subgroup.
+We claim that

+If $\br = 0$, this is clear.
+Otherwise, there are two cases.
+Either $\br$ contains a non-trivial constant Brauer class, in which case $U(F)_\br = \emptyset$, or $\br$ contains a ramified Brauer class.
+In this latter case when $F=\QQ$ and $\#\br = 2$ the vanishing \eqref{eqn:proj} follows from \cite[Thm.~2]{Ser90}; the result for general $F$ and $\br$ follows from \cite[Thm.~2.4]{LS15}.

+For toric varieties however, we obtain a much wider range of behaviour than \eqref{eqn:proj}, as \eqref{eqn:tau/tau} and following lemma demonstrate.

-\begin{lemma} \begin{enumerate} \item[] \item There exist $T$ and $\br \subset \Br(X)$ over $F$ with $\br \neq 0$, such that
+\begin{lemma} \begin{enumerate} \item[] \item There exist $T$ and $\br \subset \Br X$ over $F$ with $\br \neq 0$, such that

-\item There exist $T$ and $\br \subset \Br(X)$ over $F$ such that
+\item There exist $T$ and $\br \subset \Br X$ over $F$, such that